Kelly Loeffler: 2020–2021 U.S. Senate special election

-The Associated Press called the race for Warnock in the early morning hours of January 6.
-His win was attributed to a large black voter turnout in the runoff.
-That same day, Loeffler planned to object to the certification of the presidential election results, but after the storming of the United States Capitol, she withdrew her objection and accepted the results.
-The next day, Loeffler conceded to Warnock.
+The Associated Press called the race for Warnock (51%-49%) in the early morning hours of January 6.
+Warnock's narrow win was attributed to a large black voter turnout in the runoff.
+That same day, Loeffler planned to object to the certification of the presidential election results, but ultimately withdrew her objection and accepted the results.
+Loeffler conceded to Warnock on January 7.

-Greater Georgia
+Post-senatorial career (2021–2025)

-Following the special election, Loeffler founded Greater Georgia, an organization that planned to register likely conservative voters in Georgia, expand conservative messaging infrastructure, and advocate for changes to voting laws to increase election security.
+Following her tenure in the U.S. Senate, Loeffler founded Greater Georgia, an organization that planned to register likely conservative voters in Georgia, expand conservative messaging infrastructure, and advocate for changes to voting laws to increase election security.
 Loeffler personally invested at least $1 million in the organization.

+In July 2023, Loeffler joined the board of directors of PublicSquare, an online marketplace marketed towards conservatives.

+During the 2024 United States presidential election, Loeffler was a major donor to Donald Trump, having contributed more than $4.9 million to his re-election effort.

+Administrator of the Small Business Administration (2025–present)

+Nomination and confirmation

+On December 5, 2024, President-elect Donald Trump announced his intent to nominate Loeffler for Administrator of the Small Business Administration in the second Trump administration.

+Loeffler appeared before the Senate Committee on Small Business and Entrepreneurship on January 29, 2025.
+The committee advanced her nomination in a 12–7 vote on February 5, 2025.
+On February 19, 2025, the U.S. Senate confirmed Loeffler's nomination with a 52–46 vote.

+Tenure

+Loeffler was sworn in as the 28th Administrator of the Small Business Administration on February 20, 2025.

+2025 Hatch Act complaint

+During the 2025 United States federal government shutdown, Loeffler became as administrator of the SBA subject of a Hatch Act complaint filed by the Public Citizen watchdog group alleging that Loeffler engaged in "electioneering" while on duty.